granar/granar_examples/README.md

+# What is GRANAR?

+GRANAR stand for Generator of Root ANAtomy in R. The GRANAR model is able to generate complete cell networks of a root cross-sections using a small set of root anatomical features.
+The root anatomical features can typically be gathered by using software image analysis such as [ImageJ](https://imagej.net/Welcome) [@Schneider].
+Once the root anatomy is created, the cell network can be saved as an eXtended Markup Language (XML) file.
+The structure of the XML files created by GRANAR are identical to the ones created of [CellSeT](https://www.nottingham.ac.uk/research/groups/cvl/software/cellset.aspx) [@Pound] (a software which digitize root anatomical network).

-# How to use GRANAR
+# How to use GRANAR?

-GRANAR was built to reconstruct root cross-section.
-It can generate root from a simple set of parameters.

-To run this example, the granar package is required.
-This package can be found on [GitHub](https://github.com/granar/granar).
+GRANAR is an R package.
+The *'granar'* package can be found on [GitHub](https://github.com/granar/granar).
-Alternatively, by simply executing the following line in the R environment:
+Alternatively, by simply executing the following line in the [R](https://cran.r-project.org/) environment:

 ```{r}
 install.packages("devtools")